Locally owned gyms take a hit after being asked to shut down again

 FRESNO, Calif.
-(KSEE) — California is known for fitness, but many facilities have been told to shut down because of the pandemic.
+(KGPE) — California is known for fitness, but many facilities have been told to shut down because of the pandemic.
 Some reopened briefly only to be told to close again.

 “You know the hardest part about it was we were finally getting up back running to where we were then when we got that call it was like how are we going to regroup,” said the owner of AP David Standifer.